 Like the previous day, you experience invaluable insights during your visits to Potala Palace and Drepung Monastery.
 This 17th century Potala Palace offers an awesome view of entire city and also has private quarters of the Dalai Lama, numerous grand state rooms and chapels.
 Ancient history has it that Drepung Monastery which was built in 14th century used to shelter around 10,000 monks but as now there has been quite a declination resulting in only few hundreds.
 Tibetans’ respect and belief are immensely knotted with this monastery. .

 A final day in Lhasa for acclimatization.
 This is a day at leisure in which you are free to explore further or ride to Sera Monastery.
-Afternoon spend in a café overlooking the Barkor and watch the pilgrims as they circumambulate the Jokhang. .
+Afternoon spend in a café overlooking the Barkor Street and watch the pilgrims as they circumambulate the Jokhang..

 Mountain biking adventure begins from Lhasa.
 Cycling past history-laden city of Lhasa, you will transverse through barley fields, traditional Tibetan villages and undulating uphill slopes.
 Few kilometers ahead, a bridge appears across the river leading to the airport.
 Chinese soldiers can be seen stationed at the mid-point of the bridge.
 Turning away from the route to the airport, you have to skirt along another direction following rarely-visited sandy path to Khampa La.
 The trail meanders through a village of mud-walled houses and pastoral farmlands.
 You may attempt to interact with local villagers with the assistance from your Tibetan guide.
 This gives you an opportunity to glimpse into the lives of local villagers.
 Further ahead, the trail branches into a valley away from Tsangpo and then ascends.
-You will approach your first campsite on a rocky territory encompassing an area of width 30 meters and height 100 meters.
-After cycling for about 6-7 hours, you will eventually arrive at the foot of Khampa La (pass) at an elevation of 4794.
-At an idyllic site, you will camp for the night under starlit sky. .
+You will approach on a rocky territory encompassing an area of width 30 meters and height 100 meters.
+After cycling for about 6-7 hours, you will eventually arrive at the foot of Khampa La (pass) at an elevation of 4794m- an idyllic site for your overnight. .

 A tough climb across the first of six high passes of the trip.
-If you find it too tough peddling up 4794 meter high pass you can always get on the support 4WD Land cruiser.
+If you find it too tough peddling up 4794m high pass you can always get on the support 4WD Land cruiser.
 Once you are on the top of the pass you have a glittering views of Yamdrop tso (lake) and stunning summit of Nanzin Kangsa (7252m).
 A descent to deep turquoise Yamdrok Tso Lake amidst its exquisite mesmerizing views further accentuates the biking thrill.
 Nomadic herders and grazing yaks make interesting picture-perfect view en route.
 After lunch, you will ride along the shore of the lake on sandy roads for about 40km.
 The trail further continues along ridges in the valley wall with breath-taking views of towering snow-capped peaks as the backdrop.
 Sooner sheep pastures come into sight.
-Resting your cycling journey for the day, you set a camp after riding for 72 km up to Nagartse village at an elevation of 4475m. .
+Resting your cycling journey for the day, you rest for the day after riding for 72 km up to Nagartse village at an elevation of 4475m. .

 Today it is a fairly easy and short ride to the top of Simi La at 4375m and then mostly downhill ride into a wide sandy valley towards Gyantse.
 The trail crisscrosses barley field along the flowing river.
 Here, you will spot several military and religious sites.
 You can bask in the sheer pleasure of visiting Pelkor Chode Monastery, and Gyantse Dzong.
 Pelkor Chode Monastery has ancient murals, thangkas, chapels, mandala and paintings of 84 mahasidhhas in yogic posture.
 Gyantse Dzong was constructed in the 14th century and offers majestic view of both Gyantse and Nyang Chu Valley.
 Gyantse Kumbum is one of the major attractions of cultural interest in Gyantse.
 It houses several chapels and Tibetan Buddhist murals.
 You will spend the night at comfortable hotel. .